zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/BUILD-ARM64.md

 Build your container

-Building the OpenSees container taks about half an hour
+Building the OpenSees container takes about half an hour

 ```
 apptainer build OpenSees-$(arch).sif OpenSees.def